Autonomous Apple Fruitlet Sizing and Growth Rate Tracking using Computer Vision: Methodology

-We hang AprilTags \cite{april_tag} next to each cluster to identify the selected fruitlets.
-AprilTags were selected because they allow for fast cluster identification in computer vision systems.
-They are easy to detect and segment, and can be used as additional semantic information for fruitlet association as demonstrated in Section \ref{subsec:agnn_det_seg_ext}.
-Each fruitlet in the cluster is assigned a unique id for identification and tracking its size (Fig. \ref{fig:cluster_example}).
+We hang AprilTags \cite{april_tag} to identify the selected clusters and fruitlets.
+AprilTags were selected because they allow for fast identification in computer vision systems.
+The AprilTag is only used for identifying the cluster id in addition to determining which fruitlet cluster is the target cluster, as described in Section~\ref{sec:fruitlet_cluster}.
+Each fruitlet in each cluster is assigned a unique id written on the back which is used for evaluating against ground truth.
+An example of tagged fruitlet trees and clusters can be seen in Fig. \ref{fig:cluster_example}.